GREEN INFRASTRUCTURE

 It is often set and considered within a wider landscape context.

-Developments may often have an effect on or enhance Green Infrastructure.
-Therefore landscape as an amenity and Green Infrastructure need to be considered in association with each other during the Landscape Visual Impact Assessment process.
+Developments may often have a negative effect or enhance Green Infrastructure.
+Therefore landscape as an amenity and Green Infrastructure need to be considered in association with each other during the design and Landscape Visual Impact Assessment process.

 Credit: GLVIA